StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 This isn't even comprehensive.
 Stenography is an entirely different text-entry paradigm than typing, and for people without any linguistics experience, the majority of the concepts and vocabulary introduced will be things you've never heard of before.

 The numbers vary on how long it takes for people to get to high speeds.
 There are people like [Stanley Sakai](http://stanographer.com/) who got to 225+ WPM in months.
-The thing is, Stan is also a polyglot (at the time of writing, listing proficiency in English, Korean, Dutch, German, Spanish, American Sign Language, and French on his resume), and already knew pen shorthand (Gregg) when he started machine shorthand.
+The thing is, Stan is also a polyglot (at the time of writing, listing proficiency in English, Korean, Dutch, German, Spanish, American Sign Language, and French on his resume), already knew pen shorthand (Gregg) when he started machine shorthand, and majored in linguistics in college.
 It took Mirabai a year and half to pass her 225's when studying part-time at a brick-and-mortar steno school.
 Ted Morin, Plover's current lead Dev, has been practicing stenography for [about 3 years](https://www.facebook.com/morinted/posts/10152184434552401) and is currently around 160 WPM.
 From my understanding, these people are on the fast end of things.
 A slightly more pessimistic (though balanced, in my view) take on stenography learning times can be seen [here](http://careyryan.com/stenotype-can-we-type-much-faster/).
 Also have a look at the [most recent statistics related to the Open Steno Project's Community Survey](http://plover.stenoknight.com/2017/08/responses-to-2017-osp-community-survey.html).

 So why am I including this section?
-Because if you are in a field that requires really fast input, there is nothing better than stenography.
+Because if you are in a field that could benefit from really fast input, there is nothing better than stenography.
 Such fields might include:

 - Transcriptionists (of any type)
-- Fields that require frequent "conversational" communication: emails, chatrooms, IRC, etc. Steno shines in conversational contexts because we can easily talk at 200+ WPM -- there are no mental speed bottlenecks in these contexts, so anything slower than speech will be a speed bottleneck.
+- Fields that require frequent "conversational" communication: emails, chatrooms, IRC, etc. Steno shines in conversational contexts because we can easily talk at 200+ WPM -- there are no mental speed restrictions in these contexts, so any input method slower than speech will be a speed bottleneck.
 - Traditional steno fields like court-reporting, captioning, CART, etc.

 For basically everyone else, it's not worth learning stenography from a practical point of view (marginal benefit will never exceed marginal cost).
 I break here with Mirabai on the idea of writers and programmers learning stenography.
 Unless the majority of your writing is conversational (as mentioned above) or borders on conversational (such as writing character dialogue in novels), you will never be thinking at 200 WPM since you'll be considering word selection, connotation, tone, grammar, style, flow, etc. I also humbly submit that the idea that programmers think at 200 WPM is preposterous.
 I am studying computer science full time and am yet to come across someone who could even write pseudocode at anything approaching 200 WPM.

 Writers and programmers would of course be able to get their thoughts on screen faster with stenography, theoretically with less disruption to the mental flow of ideas.
-Here's a good quote from Mirabia's series:
+Here's a good quote from Mirabai's series:

 > I'm willing to bet that the act of qwerty typing slows down the thoughts of many people.
 When I type on a qwerty keyboard, I feel my mind splitting along four consecutive but overlapping tracks: One, the word I want to write.
 Two, the way it's spelled.
 I'm a pretty good speller, but English is weird enough that the process is never completely automatic.
 Three, the series of five to ten finger motions it takes to type it.
 Four, the error checking mechanism that iterates over the first three and confirms that the correct word choice, orthography, and letter position have appeared onscreen.
 Usually I'll have already started typing the next word when I spot a spelling or typing error in the previous one, and by the time I've pressed backspace ten times to correct two transposed letters, my train of thought will have gotten all tangled up and I'll have to pause for a second to remember what I was writing.
 Even when I try to pace myself and type more slowly than usual, I'll make an error like this every few sentences, and my flow of composition will have been interrupted half a dozen times by end of the paragraph.